Compare Rates and Save on Life Insurance

 Main Types of Life Insurance

 When purchasing life insurance, you may come across two different types: permanent and term life insurance policies.
-Understanding the difference can help you figure out which one is best for your needs.
+Here are the main features of each.

 Permanent Life Insurance

 Permanent life insurance is active for the entire duration of your life.
-The three most common types of permanent life insurance are whole, universal and burial:
+The three most common types of permanent life insurance are whole, universal and final expense:

-• Whole Life: This is the most common type of permanent life insurance.
+• Whole Life Insurance: This is the most common type of permanent life insurance.
 It includes both a death benefit and an investment component.
 You typically pay a fixed premium for a specified death benefit, and the investment grows over time.
+This feature makes it ideal for those looking for life insurance policies for long-term financial planning.

-• Universal Life: This policy also includes a death benefit and investment component.
+• Universal Life Insurance: This policy type also includes a death benefit and investment component.
 It’s more flexible than whole life because you can increase or decrease your premium payment.
 When you reduce the amount you pay in premiums, that amount is taken out of your policy’s accumulated cash value.
+This is an important consideration when comparing life insurance quotes.

-• Final Expense: A final expense policy is an affordable form of permanent life insurance that provides a small death benefit to handle funeral and burial costs.
+• Final Expense Life Insurance: A final expense policy is an affordable form of permanent life insurance that provides a small death benefit to handle funeral and burial costs.
 It does not have a cash value.
+It's a viable option for those comparing life insurance rates to find an economical solution for end-of-life expenses.

-In general, most permanent life insurance comes with a fixed premium, a death benefit and cash value.
-The cash value is the savings component of your policy that grows tax-free each year, which you can withdraw or loan after a certain period.
+Most permanent life insurance policies generally come with a fixed premium, a death benefit and cash value.
+The cash value is the savings component of your policy that grows tax-free each year, which you can withdraw or borrow from after a certain period.
 While the premiums for permanent life are typically higher than term life, the guaranteed lifetime coverage and cash value often make up for it.

 Term Life Insurance